sixP-NaraKa/aoe2net-api-wrapper/README.md

  -
  See the documentation on the provided functions here on GitHub: [documentation page](https://github.com/sixP-NaraKa/aoe2net-api-wrapper/blob/main/docs/docs.md).

- For the documentation for up to and including v0.3.0, see the documentation page here: [documentation page](https://github.com/sixP-NaraKa/aoe2net-api-wrapper/blob/main/docs/docs_up_to_v0.3.0.md).
+ For the documentation for previous versions, see the documentation page here: [documentation page](https://github.com/sixP-NaraKa/aoe2net-api-wrapper/blob/main/docs/).

  Changelog
  -